 Aberdeen South Harbour: a project of national significance

-After seven years of masterplanning, design and consultation, in June 2017 work began to build Aberdeen Harbour Board’s £350 million flagship expansion project, South Harbour.
-We supported Aberdeen at every stage of the development.
+After seven years of masterplanning, design and consultation and six years of construction, Aberdeen Harbour Board completed its £420 million flagship port expansion project in summer 2023.
+We supported Aberdeen at every stage of development of South Harbour.

 Significant project, significant challenges

-Aberdeen Harbour is expanding into neighbouring Nigg Bay.
-Construction work started in June 2017, and South Harbour will begin operating in 2021.
-Once complete, the harbour will add 1700 metres of quay length to service the offshore oil, gas and wind industries, cruise ships and ferries. creating significant economic growth opportunities for the harbour and its customers.
+South Harbour adds 1,700 metres of quay length to service the offshore oil, gas and wind industries, cruise ships and ferries, creating significant economic growth opportunities for the harbour and its customers.
+The new deepwater berths can accommodate much longer ships of 300m.

 It’s the largest greenfield port development project in the UK for many years, and the Scottish Government consider it a project of national significance.